iw17/nongli/README-en.md

 ## Explanations

 * Raw data are fetched from [SXWNL](https://www.sxwnl.com/super/).
-* Daylight Saving Time (DST) in China from 1985 to 1991 is not taken into account, and Chinese Standard Time is treated as equivalent to UTC+8.
+* Leap seconds are not taken into account.
+Neither is Daylight Saving Time (DST) in China from 1986 to 1991, and Chinese Standard Time is treated as equivalent to UTC+8.
 * The `bazi` calculations provided here are for reference only.
 Small errors around boundary instants may lead to biased or incorrect calculations.
 * There is no scientific evidence to support the idea that `bazi` or zodiac signs can predict one's personality or destiny.
 Please approach these concepts with a critical mindset; this repository does not provide any warranties regarding the accuracy or applicability of its content.